Section 504

 Parent Overview of 504 & Frequently Asked Questions

-Section 504 of the Rehabilitation Act of 1973 is a federal law that prohibits discrimination against persons with disabilities in any program or activity that receives federal financial assistance from the United States Department of Education.
-The Columbia Missouri Public School District is a recipient of federal financial assistance from the United States Department of Education and, therefore, is covered by Section 504.
+Section 504 of the Rehabilitation Act of 1973 is a federal law.
+This law stops discrimination against people with disabilities in any program or activity that gets federal money from the United States Department of Education.
+The Columbia Missouri Public School District receives federal funding, so it must follow Section 504.

 Parent and Students Rights Under Section 504: Section 504 Procedural Safeguards